 The highlight for most visitors is Chincoteague, a small commercial and sportfishing port sitting at the entrance to massive Chincoteague National Wildlife Refuge, which faces the Atlantic Coast and offers the only ocean beaches in this part of the state.
 South of Chincoteague, US-13 runs down the center of the narrow Eastern Shore peninsula, giving access to the Chesapeake Bay waterfront at Accomac, then passing through numerous small towns like Onancock and Eastville, neither of which has changed much since Revolutionary times.

-Crossing the mouth of the Chesapeake Bay via a 23-mile-long bridge and tunnel brings you to maritime Norfolk and the state’s main Atlantic resort, Virginia Beach, before the route turns inland and south into North Carolina.
+Crossing the mouth of the Chesapeake Bay via a bridge nearly 18 mi (29 km) long and a tunnel brings you to maritime Norfolk and the state’s main Atlantic resort, Virginia Beach, before the route turns inland and south into North Carolina.